Contents

 For example, let’s assume that each location is purchasing office supplies from its preferred vendor.

-You can consolidate these purchases to a single supplier with a centralized purchasing process and get better pricing and better terms.
+With a centralized purchasing process, you can consolidate these purchases to a single supplier and get better pricing and terms.

 When you have a centralized environment, the products get standardized.
-That not only simplifies the purchasing but it does also lead to better pricing due to volume discounts.
+That simplifies the purchasing and leads to better pricing due to volume discounts.

 Let us explain with an example.